Searching for the answers to burning customer issues in a short amount of time makes it hard for your agents to do their jobs.

 When you onboard a new agent, or when your experienced agents are using a “close enough” answer, there are significant discrepancies between the tacit knowledge of your agents and the explicit knowledge that you’re hoping they use.
 But with 44% of customers reporting having received incorrect answers, letting your agents give answers from tacit memory alone is not effective.

 Above all, listen to your agents.
 Figure out what’s working, what’s not, and what they need from you to be successful.
-Your agents are at the center of your customer experience – put yourself in their shoes, and ensure that they are happy, well-equipped, and invested in providing the highest quality customer experience possible.
+Your agents are at the center of the customer experience – put yourself in their shoes, and ensure that they are happy, well-equipped, and invested in providing the highest quality customer experience possible through an effective call center knowledge management system.